naturalis/galaxy-tool-hybseq/README.md

 # galaxy-tool-hybseq
 ## Galaxy server
-This galaxy workflow was created and tested ion a local galaxy server.
+This galaxy workflow was created and tested in a local galaxy server.
 The server was setup by following the tutorial: Galaxy Installation with Ansible (Galaxy Training Materials). https://training.galaxyproject.org/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.html (Rasche et al, 2021)
 The galaxy server can be downloaded on Zenodo

 To run the server, open the galaxy server directory by using the command: